The static_double_list_links

 Description

-The pair of uninitialised pointers to the next and previous list elements and the methods to access the pointers are inherited from the base class.
+class inherits a pair of uninitialised pointers to the next and previous list elements, as well as methods to access and manipulate these pointers, from its base class.

-In practical terms, the list initialisation cannot be done in the constructor, but must be manually done before any method that adds elements to the list is called.
+As a consequence, list initialisation cannot be performed in the constructor, but must be done manually before invoking any method that adds elements to the list.
+This approach ensures robust and predictable behaviour in embedded and system-level applications where static object registration is required.

 static_double_list_links()